You can choose the services which suit your needs, so that you're in control of your care and support.

 This information will then be recorded in your 'support plan'.
 You can ask a friend or family member to help you, if choose to write the plan yourself.

 We'll need to agree your support plan before you can receive any personal budget payments.

-You can make your own care and support arrangements if your recieve your personal budget as a 'direct payment', or:
+You can make your own care and support arrangements if you receive your personal budget as a 'direct payment', or: